AstroHuntsman/huntsman-dome/README.rst

 * ``hx2dome.proto_server.py``

 The remaining cpp and python files are automatically produced by gRPC and shouldn't need to be looked at.

-|

-In the ``domehunter/protos/`` directory there are a number of shell scripts.
-These can be used to generate the gRPC files within the ``src/`` directory.
-These scripts contain path variables that may need to be adjusted to your local machine.
-You shouldnt need to worry about this as the generated files are committed to the repositry and shouldn't need to be generated.
+If for some reason you want to generate these files yourself, see the *gRPC automatically generated files* section below.

-The remaining files in ``domehunter/protos/`` include,
+The files for compilation and installation are found in the ``domehunter/protos/`` directory.
+The relevant files are,

 * ``domelistHuntsmanDome.txt``
 * ``TheSkyX_plugin_install.sh``
 * ``Makefile``

-The first two are files are used to installed the compiled c++ driver.
+The first two are files are used to install the compiled c++ driver.
 You should be able to simply run the shell script once the driver is compiled and located in the ``domehunter/protos/`` directory, with filename ``libHuntsmanDome.so``.